 Were you or a loved one bitten by a dog in Stuart, FL?
 You may be entitled to hold the dog owner responsible for your medical bills, lost wages, and pain and suffering.
-An experienced Stuart dog bite lawyer at Kibbey Wagner, PLLC, can help you fight for the maximum compensation you deserve.
+An experienced Stuart dog bite lawyer at Kibbey Wagner Injury & Car Accident Lawyers Stuart, can help you fight for the maximum compensation you deserve.

-Since we were founded in 2014, we’ve recovered over $60 million for our injured clients.
-We’re ready to put more than 40 years of combined experience to work for you.
+Since we were founded in 2014, we’ve recovered over $200 million for our injured clients.
+We’re ready to put more than 80 years of combined experience to work for you. our attorneys also handle slip and fall accidents, premises liability cases, wrongful death claims, Start brain injuries, and more.

-How Kibbey Wagner, PLLC Can Help With a Dog Bite Claim in Stuart, FL
+How Kibbey Wagner Injury & Car Accident Lawyers Stuart Can Help With a Dog Bite Claim in Stuart, FL

 Dogs bite for any number of reasons.
 The pet’s owner is responsible for keeping others safe around their animal.
 When they fail, the victim is entitled to seek compensation for their losses.